C2DH/miller/README.md

     MILLER_DATABASE_HOST=localhost
 ```

-then start the development docker with:
+then start the docker with the `.development.env` with:

 ```bash
     ENV=development make run-pipenv